derhansen/sf_event_mgt/README.md

 * Configurable e-mail templates to notify event participants
 * Extendable with own fields through own extension
 * Configurable template layouts for listview
-* Multiple registrations at once
+* Create multiple registrations at once by a single user
 * Download of iCal file for events

 **Background**